-Together with wonderful Isa Jahnke we are thrilled to introduce our forthcoming book: Emergent Practices and Material Conditions in Teaching and Learning with Technologies.
+Together with wonderful Isa Jahnke we are thrilled to introduce: Emergent Practices and Material Conditions in Teaching and Learning with Technologies.
 An edited book published by Springer.

 Here is the table of content of the book that soon will be available online!